jainsaarthak/rock-paper-scissors/_posts/2019-09-18-first-draft.md

 ```

 What happens if the user inputs a letter that does not represent a game entity?
 I **know** that some validation will be necessary.
 So I make a note that this feature is incomplete.
-This could be a new ticket, or and additional note on the input issue requirement.
+This could be a new ticket or an additional note on the requirement for the next iteration.

 After creating this part of the code I might want to provide the user input message in different languages.
 Or wish that the user doesn't need to press a key and then enter.
 Just the key related to the option.